eranns/AndroidUtils/README.md

 # AndroidUtils

-An example of electron app that shows android files and directories from a device connected to your computer.
+electron app that shows android files and directories from a device connected to your computer using adb.

-The project is based on adbkit - a package that communicate with adb client on android devices.
+This project is based on  [adbkit api](npmjs.com/package/adbkit)

+some examples :

 Showing connected devices